Howard Brinton: Academic career (continued)

-In 1925, he obtained a doctorate in Philosophy from the University of California, while Anna taught at Mills College.
-Then they moved to Earlham College, Indiana, where both taught and their first three children were born.
+In 1925, he obtained a doctorate in philosophy from the University of California, while Anna taught at Mills College.
+Then they moved to Earlham College in Richmond, Indiana, where both taught and their first three children were born.
 In 1929, they returned to California, where their fourth child was born and both taught at Mills.
 During this period he became involved in the case of Thomas Mooney and Warren Billings.

 In 1931, they spent a year in England at Woodbrooke Quaker College in Birmingham.
 In that year, Howard gave the Swarthmore Lecture at London Yearly Meeting, with the title Creative Worship.

 Pendle Hill

 In 1936, Howard and Anna Cox Brinton became co-directors at the Pendle Hill religious center in Wallingford, Pennsylvania.

-A pen portrait of Pendle Hill in the Brinton period appeared in Time Magazine 21 June 1948.
+A pen portrait of Pendle Hill in the Brinton period appeared in Time magazine June 21, 1948.
 The article indicates the diversity of the students and the variety of their studies.

 Brinton used this opportunity to produce over a dozen books and pamphlets dealing with Quakerism.
-Ironically, one of his most productive writing periods came during World War II, during which he published the widely used "A Guide to Quaker Practice.".
-One of his later works, "Friends for 300 Years," was cited by Elizabeth Vining as "one of the great Quaker books of all time."
+Ironically, one of his most productive writing periods came during World War II, during which he published the widely used A Guide to Quaker Practice.
+One of his later works, Friends for 300 Years, was cited by Elizabeth Vining as "one of the great Quaker books of all time".

 Japan and later years

 In 1949, Anna Brinton left Pendle Hill to work with AFSC.
 Howard continued until 1952, when he retired and the couple moved to Japan, in AFSC service.
 They returned to Pendle Hill in 1954.
 Howard's Japanese secretary, Yuki Takahashi, a widow, returned with them to help her employer write his memoirs, which have never been published.
 In May 1972, the nearly blind and aged Brinton, having obtained consent from his adult children, surprised everyone by marrying Takahashi.

-Howard Brinton died on 9 April 1973.
-He is buried with Anna Brinton at the Oakland Friends Cemetery, West Chester, Chester County, Pennsylvania.
+Howard Brinton died on April 9, 1973.